alexeimoisseev/wolt-react-assignment/README.md

 npm start
 ```

-Then open in browser: http://localhost:3000
+Then open in browser: http://localhost:3000.

+Also available on github pages: https://alexeimoisseev.github.io/wolt-react-assignment/

 ## Linting and prettifying